 Applications for exemption from the Bar Examination should be directed to the Executive Director, in writing, detailing grounds for exemption supported by a curriculum vitae.
 Specific guidelines for application are not provided.
 All applications are judged on their merits

-Registrations for the February 2019 Bar Examination will be opening in mid October 2018.
+Registrations for the February 2019 Bar Examination are now open.
+Click here to register.
+Please note that registrations will be closing on Friday, 18 January 2019.
 Candidates should familiarise themselves with the NSW Bar Examination and Bar Practice Course Policies before registering.